pwnfirstsearch/pwnfirstsearch.github.io/_posts/2020-09-08-hackasatctf-finals2020.md

 # Hack-a-Sat Finals

-These are our writeups for the finals of the [Hack-a-Sat 2020](https://ctftime.org/event/1104) competition, which took place in early August of this year.
-The competition was very novel, with a cool physical device given to each team and a very interesting platform to do CTF hacking on.
-We were thrilled to take part and are looking forward to future iterations of the event.
+These are our writeups for the finals of the [Hack-a-Sat 2020](https://ctftime.org/event/1104) CTF, which took place in early August of this year.
+The competition was very exciting and novel, with a cool physical flat-sat device given to each team and a very interesting COSMOS-based setup to do CTF hacking on.
+We were thrilled to take part in the event and are looking forward to future iterations.
 Finalist teams each had to submit writeups for challenges they solved, which we've posted below.

 ## Challenge 0 (web/pentest)